 Do your resolutions for 2018 involve adding more exercise to your weekly routine?
-If you’re struggling to muster that much-needed motivation to get the ball rolling this month and haven’t been heading to the gym or going for a run as often as you would like then we have a theory here at Mattressman that we’d like to test…
+If you’re struggling to muster that much-needed motivation to get the ball rolling this month, then we have a theory here at Mattressman that we’d like to test…

 Consider this: how did you sleep last night?
 In fact, how have you slept all week?
-If the answers to these questions are anything other than well and you don’t have a dodgy mattress that you can blame, you might want to think about how exercising can benefit your kip.
+If the answers to these questions are anything other than ‘well’ or you don’t have a dodgy mattress that you can blame, you might want to think about how exercising can benefit the quality of your kip.

-Exercise can reduce stress and anxiety, and these feelings can often contribute towards a restless night’s sleep.
-Fortunately, anything from a light jog to a few stretches can reduce your cortisol levels, cortisol being the hormone produced by the body in response to stress.
-Not only that but exercising during the day can have a really positive effect on your wellbeing and mental health, which is good news if anxiety plays a large part in keeping you awake at night!
+Exercise can reduce stress and anxiety, and these feelings can often contribute to a restless night’s sleep.
+Fortunately, anything from a light jog to a few stretches can reduce your cortisol levels, cortisol is the hormone produced by the body in response to stress.
+Not only that but exercising during the day can have a really positive effect on your well-being and mental health, which is good news if anxiety plays a large part in keeping you awake at night.

 After a healthy dose of exercise, the drop in your cortisol levels should mean that you start to feel more relaxed and within a few hours, you should start to feel tired and ready for a good night’s sleep.

-It has been proven that people who exercise for 30-40 minutes four times a week are also more likely to feel energised during the day and sleep well at night, but choose the approach that best suits you and let us know how you get on.
+It has been proven that people who exercise for 30-40 minutes four times a week are also more likely to feel energised during the day and sleep well at night, but choose the approach that best suits you.